 Mortgage companies and private banks make USDA loans available with low rates.
 USDA guarantees these loans, making it a safer and cheap way for mortgage companies and private banks to make money on home loans.
 The savings are passed on to you the buyer in the form of a lower interest rate.

-A major benefit of USDA loans in 2017 is flexible credit criteria.
-It is not necessary to have a good credit score to qualify for a USDA loan.
-Today, the minimum credit score to be approved is 640.
+A major benefit of USDA loans in 2018 is flexible credit criteria.
+It is not necessary to have a good credit score to be approved for a guaranteed USDA loan.
+Today, the minimum credit score for USDA loans to be approved is 640.
 The average USDA loan credit score is the the high 600’s.